Heneros/movie-app/README.md

 ## Features app have:

-- user can register/login validation have
+- user can register. with vallidation.
+- login
+- Reset Password
+- Resend Email during 15 minutes.
+- OAuth Access Token.
+Create During 31d when user log in.
+- Logout.
 - CRUD operations with movies is only available for admins and editor
-- RBAC
 - Deactivate user acc
 - Delete user acc
 - search movie
+- Add to Favorite movie
-- Favorite movie
+- Remove from Favorite list movie
-- User can rate movie and change overall rating of the film display -
+- User can rate movie and change overall rating of the film display
+- ApiLimiter

 ## Features should be: